secprotokol/timestamp-tracker/README.md

 # Timestamp Tracker

 Timestamp Tracker is a tool designed to monitor changes in the MAC (Modification, Access, and Change) timestamps of a file.
 By performing various actions on a file, this tool helps users understand how different operations affect the file's metadata.
+Thank you!

 ## Installation